 Critical Platform Enhancements

-In addition to the three payment-related extensions, a few enhancements have been announced that will indeed add value to the Magento store developers.
+In addition to the three aforementioned payment-related extensions, a few Magento enhancements have been announced that will add significant value to store owners.

 - Design their own transactional email template